JustAProgrammer01234/Termino/readme.md

 ### 4. Running the script:

-First, to run the script, you will need to create token.txt in scripts/txt files/.
+First, to run the script (bot.py), you will need to create token.txt in scripts/txt files/.
 Then you will put the token needed for your bot in token.txt.

-Second you will need to run bot.py.
-To run the script, all you have to do is go to the scripts directory and type the following on the command line:
+Second, all you have to do is go to the scripts directory and type the following in the command line:

 In windows: